-2) Don’t ignore a good stock just because it is traded over the counter ( not in stocks exchange list):
+2) Don’t ignore a good stock just because it is traded over the counter ( not in the stocks exchange list):

-Don’t ignore outstanding company stocks because just, they don’t trade on exchange those stocks traded on the exchange, which have maximum liquidity and marketable.
+Don’t ignore outstanding company stocks because just, they don’t trade on exchange those stocks traded on the exchange, which have maximum liquidity and are marketable.
 (Common Stocks and Uncommon Profits book)

 From this, those stocks get the liquidity and marketability of unlisted stocks.

 Author Says, Buying and selling unlisted stocks from a broker, before that, you have to choose brokers, like that you choose doctor and lawyer.

 Unlisted outstanding stocks’ liquidity is more than those stocks, that are exchanged in small regional stock exchanges.